Board of Directors

-She is a member of the ICMIF Board and President of AMICE (Association of Mutual Insurers and Insurance Cooperatives in Europe) since June 2013.
-She is a member of the Board of Directors of Euresa Holding, an European Economic Interest Group for cooperation and collaboration among the European insurance companies belonging to the Social Economy, and President of the Board of Directors of Febecoop which promotes and defends the co-operative model at regional, federal, European and international level.
+Since October 2016, she has been Chair of ICMIF and has served on the ICMIF Board since 2011.
+She was also President of AMICE (Association of Mutual Insurers and Insurance Cooperatives in Europe) between June 2013 and June 2016.
+She is a member of the Board of Directors of Euresa, a collaborative and networking tool between 13 European mutual and cooperative insurance companies, and President of the Board of Directors of Febecoop which promotes and defends the co-operative model at regional, federal, European and international level.

-Furthermore, she is a member of the Board and the Executive Committee of the Belgian insurance association (Assuralia), and several other organisations in Belgium and other European countries.
+Furthermore, she is Vice-President of the Board and a member of the Executive Committee of the Belgian insurance association (Assuralia), and several other organisations in Belgium and other European countries.

 Vice-Chair: Brad Hewitt, CEO, Thrivent Financial (USA)

-Brad Hewitt has the honour to serve a Fortune 500 fraternal society as the Chief Executive Officer.
-Thrivent Financial has a mission to help Christians to be wise with money and to inspire generosity.
-Thrivent Financial is one of the 10 largest mutual insurance companies in the U.S. The organization currently has more than USD 100 billion dollars of assets under management.
+Brad Hewitt serves as Chief Executive Officer of Thrivent Financial, the country’s largest fraternal benefit society.
+A Fortune 500 organization, Thrivent is leading a nationwide movement of Christians and their communities to be wise with money and live generously.
+It is one of the 10 largest mutual companies in the US.
+The organisation currently has more than USD 100 billion in assets under management.

-Brad and his wife Sue live in Medicine Lake, Minnesota, and have two adult children.
+Brad and his wife, Sue, live in St. Paul, Minnesota, and have two adult children.

 Jean-Louis Davet is Chief Executive of VYV, the leading French group in health insurance and services.
 Formed in September 2017, the VYV Group brings together MGEN, Harmonie and ISTYA mutualist groups.
 VYV is the largest heath insurer in France, covering 10 million people and owning 900 medical and care centres.